neonav-co/neonav-co.github.io/index.md

         text: Drag the window around and drop it anywhere you see fit
         icon: drag-drop.png
         url: '#'
+      - title: Password saving and autofill
+        text: Prompt you to save the password
+        icon: save-password.png
+        url: '#'
+      - title: Build-in password manager
+        text: Manage you password easily with the build-in password manager
+        icon: password-manager.png
+        url: '#'
+      - title: Spellcheck
+        text: Spellcheck with suggestions in the context menu
+        icon: spellcheck.png
+        url: '#'
       - title: Multiple workspaces
         text: You can create multiple workspaces and quickly switch among them with one click
         icon: multi-workspaces.png
-        url: '#'
-      - title: Password saving and autofill
-        text: Prompt you to save the password
-        icon: save-password.png
         url: '#'

   - type: download.html